kireerik/refo/example/README.md

 You can remove the `refo.options.json` file to set the `staticDirectory` to the default if you wish.

 In this case you can change the deployed folder from `../docs` to `static` in the [firebase.json](https://github.com/kireerik/refo/blob/8fd9472fa9ef7ee0e00adb26be4dd99e7e775041/example/firebase.json#L3) file.

+## Contribution
+It can  be useful to separate the resume template and publish it as a new Refo package.

+> [Open a new issue](https://github.com/kireerik/refo/issues/new) if you think so and let's discuss this.
+We can definitely implement this if it turns out to be useful.

 ## About